pivotal/docs-tap/app-live-view/install.hbs.md

     Verify that `STATUS` is `Reconcile succeeded`.

-## <a id='install-alv-apiserver'></a> Install Application Live View Apiserver
+## <a id='install-alv-apiserver'></a> Install Application Live View APIServer

-To install Application Live View Apiserver:
+To install Application Live View APIServer:

 1. List version information for the package by running: